 The subject site is designated within a Low Residential future place type on the Blueprint Denver Future Places map.
-This place type is "predominately single and two-unit uses on smaller lots.
+This place type is "predominately single- and two-unit uses on smaller lots.
 Accessory dwelling units and duplexes are appropriate and can be thoughtfully integrated where compatible," and "building heights are generally up to 2.5 stories in height" (p.
 230).
-The U-SU-C1 is a single unit residential district that allows for an additional dwelling unit accessory to an established single-family home, which is consistent with the Low Residential future place type description.
+U-SU-C1 is a single-unit residential zone district that allows for an additional dwelling unit accessory to a primary single-unit residential use, which is consistent with the Low Residential future place type description.
 It allows the Urban House building form, which has a maximum height of 2.5 stories, also consistent with the future places map.